The Culture Trail is here!

 After that, turn on Victoria Street and go through the plaza behind Gatineau's City Hall, known as Maison du citoyen.
 If its Thursday, be sure to stop at Marché Vieux-Hull and grab something to eat, some crafts or even fresh veggies to cook a nice meal at home.
 Let's keep on walking.

 By turning on Du Portage, you'll find yourself in the heart of downtown.
 You'll soon see Aubry Street and the many patios and great eateries of the Laval/Aubry/Du Portage sector.
-Whether your down for an exotic cocktail or a locally-brewed cold one, tacos or refined wood-over baked pizzas, or even try out a restaurant theat has no menu, your taste buds will be in party mode, for sure!
-PRO TIP: The red line is interrupted in rue Aubry but you can still follow the red signs saying "SENTIER CULTUREL".
+Whether you're down for an exotic cocktail or a locally-brewed cold one, tacos or refined wood-oven baked pizzas, or even try out a restaurant that has no menu, your taste buds will be in party mode, for sure!
+PRO TIP: The red line is interrupted in rue Aubry but you can still follow the red signs saying "SENTIER CULTUREL", or the red dots on the grounds.

 "Wow that was terrific!
 Tell me more!"